wrongcoder/janavarro95-Stardew_Valley_Mods/BuildEndurance/ReadMe.md

 [SMAPI]BuildEndurance

--v0.0.1 3/27/16 12:31 AM PST
+-v0.0.2 3/27/16 12:31 AM PST

--Ported over to SMAPI.
-Things may be broken.
-If so, please report them.
-It worked for me.
+-Updated to support per-character data.
+I'll have to see if per-character configs are possible.

 This is the BuildEndurance mod, which can increase your max stamina in a couple of different ways!
 As you partake in the tasks below, you gain xp points, and when you reach enough xp points, your max stamina will increase!